-The is rising at the fastest rate in the UK since the 1970s.
+The cost of living is rising at the fastest rate in the UK since the 1970s.
 The inflation rate, which is the measure of price rises, is currently at 9.1%.
 Basic commodities that we all need to live are more expensive than this time last year, and the rate continues to rise month on month.
 There is also the prospect of higher taxes for many workers.

 For example, petrol rose by 18.1p in June, and energy bills have more than doubled for many people, with the threat of more steep rises to come in the autumn.
 Basic items that most of us put in our supermarket baskets every week, such as eggs, milk, pasta, and olive oil, have all risen by over 15% in price over the last year.

 The situation is made worse for many people, because wage rises are not keeping up with the cost of living.
 All this is bad news for the average person, but if you are hoping to buy your first home this year, then it presents some extra challenges.